ZhiyuZhang/MALATANG/README.md

 #----------------
-# UPDATE 13 Dec.
-2016:
+# UPDATE 04 Jan.
+2017:

-Now in linux/mac, just copy the script files to the data folder and run:
+In linux/mac, please copy the script files to the data folder and run:

+### usage:
+     ./all_convert.sh RA Dec
+     Here RA and Dec are in  Radian (J2000 )
+### Example (for NGC 6946):
-    ./all_convert.sh
+     ./all_convert.sh 308.71791667      60.15388889

-There you go (get all the .jcmt files in CLASS format).
+The rest should be automatic and you will get all .jcmt files in the CLASS format.

 ### or, if you like to run each script individually:

     1). ./initialisation                            a20151202_00030_01_0001.sdf
     2). ipython convert_JCMT_to_sdfits.py           a20151202_00030_01_0001.fits
-    1). class @ convert_fits_to_class.class         a20151202_00030_01_0001
+    1). class @ convert_fits_to_class.class         a20151202_00030_01_0001   RA Dec

 initialisation.sh : use Starlink to convert sdf to fits, get coordinates and system temperature for each subscan and each receptor